AshFoster/foodie-favourites/README.md

 - Open Git Bash and change the current working directory to the location where you want the cloned directory to be made.
 - In the terminal, type `git clone`, and then paste the URL you copied earlier and press enter.
 - A local clone of the original repository should now be available.

-### Deploying with Heroku

-This project has been deployed using Heroku from a GitHub repository using the following steps:

-- Log into Heroku or create an account.
-- Create a new Heroku App with an approriate name and region.
-- Once created go to Resources tab, then under Add-ons search and add 'Heroku Postgres’.
-- Then go to the Settings tab and click Reveal Config Vars.
-- Add SECRET_KEY and CLOUDINARY_URL variables as config vars from the env.py file in GitPod.
-- Then copy the DATABASE_URL value from 'Config Vars' into the env.py file in GitPod.
-- Back in Heroku go to the Deploy tab.
-- Connect to Github using the relevant repository name.
-- Then click 'Deploy a GitHub branch' under the Manual deploy section.
-- Once confirmation of deployment is shown, the project is now deployed and can be opened.

 ## Technologies Used